-The following initiatives are listed in order of implementation; the order was developed by staff in coordination with the Commissioners while accounting for district-specific funding, day-to-day logistics, and other factors as noted below.
-After each initiative the strategic priority of each task is shown in parentheses.
-The strategic order was recommended by the Board of Fire Commissioners based on the Strategic Plan, SOC, CRA, Facilities Assessment, Washington State Rating Bureau (WSRB), community needs, and community feedback.
+The following initiatives are listed in order of implementation, with the strategic priority of tasks shown in parentheses.
+The strategic order was recommended by the Board of Fire Commissioners based on the Strategic Plan, SOC, CRA, Facilities Assessment, WSRB, community needs, and community feedback.
+Implementation order was developed by the staff in coordination with the Commissioners; the order accounts for district-specific funding, day-to-day logistics, and other factors as noted above.
 The rationale for each order is addressed in the sections below.
-Each initiative's reference and justification section provides sources for additional information on each topic.
 A focus on how these objectives advance the overall strategic plan is highlighted in a later section.
 (See Appendix E).

-Initiative 1.
-Two additional on-duty firefighters per shift.
+1. Two additional on-duty firefighters per shift.
 Total of 8-9 new positions (dedicated engine and medic)(1)